morucci/repoxplorer/README.md

 RepoXplorer is a small stats and charts utility for GIT repositories.
-Its main purpose is to ease the visualization of stats for one or more projects.
+Its main purpose is to ease the visualization of stats for one or more project(s) composed of multiple GIT repositories.

-As lot of projects are composed of multiple sub-projects (server, client, libraries).
-RepoXplorer let's you define how a project is composed and then compute stats across multiple sub-projects.
+As lot of projects are composed of multiple GIT repositories (server, client, libraries).
+RepoXplorer let's you describe how a project is composed and then computes stats across multiple GIT repositories.

-Furthermore it is possible to define author identities by listing author' emails and then avoid duplicated author in computed stats.
+Furthermore it is possible to define author identities by listing author emails and then avoid duplicated authors in computed stats.

-RepoXplorer relies on ElasticSearch and Pecan.
+RepoXplorer relies on ElasticSearch.
 Once the service is started only a web browser is needed to access the user interface.

 ## A visual overview of the user interface